-

 Overview

-This page has 31 definitions of act with English translations in 5 languages.
-Act is a noun, verb and conjunction.
+This page has 37 definitions of act with English translations in 5 languages.
+Act is a symbol, noun, verb and conjunction.
 Examples of how to use act in a sentence are shown.
-Also define these 37 related words and terms: deed, actuality, theology, work, legislative body, statute, drama, theatrical, performance, performer, behaviour, thesis, candidate, degree, proficiency, student, deceive, perform, behave, certain, indefinite, copular verb, on, upon, effect, role, feign, mathematics, group, map, homomorphism, automorphism, acht, act, action, enact, and decree.
+Also define these 44 related words and terms: language code, deed, actuality, theology, work, law, legislative body, statute, drama, theatrical, performance, performer, behaviour, thesis, candidate, degree, proficiency, student, deceive, act of parliament, do, perform, behave, certain, indefinite, copular verb, on, upon, effect, role, feign, legal, representative, matter, mathematics, group, map, homomorphism, automorphism, enact, decree, acte, acht, and action.

 Etymology

-From Middle English acte, from Old French acte, from Latin ācta (“register of events”), plural of āctum (“decree, law”), from agō (“put in motion”).
+From Middle English acte, from Old French acte, from Latin ācta (“register of events”), plural of āctum (“decree, law”), from agere (“to do, to act”), ultimately from Proto-Indo-European *h₂éǵeti.
 Compare German Akte (“file”).
 Partially displaced deed, from Old English dǣd (“act, deed”).

 Pronunciation